-- Submitting your site’s url to bad sites aka link farms.
+- Submitting your site’s URL to bad sites aka link farms.
 Your site’s reputation is in part related to the sites that link to it.
 If good sites like legit businesses, schools, and government sites link to it Google will think it must be a good site.
-If bad sites, like link farms and spam sites link to it will think your site is bad.
+If bad sites, like link farms and spam sites, link to it will think your site is bad.
 You can’t control all of this, but it is the main reason why you shouldn’t submit your site to any bad link farms.

-- Have large pop ups that block the viewers view of the content.
-This includes things like newsletter pop ups and so-called “welcome mat” pop ups.
-It does not include things like login screens, and legally required pop ups like cookie disclaimers.
+- Have large pop-ups that block the viewer’s view of the content.
+This includes things like newsletter pop-ups and so-called “welcome mat” pop-ups.
+It does not include things like login screens, and legally required pop-ups like cookie disclaimers.

-- Site that isn’t mobile friendly.
+- A site that isn’t mobile friendly.

 Promote Your Site!

 You have a brand new site, you want people to see it, so tell them about it!
 Tell your friends and family in real life, tell everyone across all your social media accounts!
 Don’t keep it to yourself, celebrate your new site’s launch!
 Don’t forget to add it to your business card, email signature, LinkedIn and any other professional account or platform you might be using.
 Yes, that includes your social media accounts.
-You may also want to go beyond t hat, many businesses celebrate their launches with specials and giveaways.
+You may also want to go beyond that, many businesses celebrate their launches with specials and giveaways.
 They are a great way to build buzz and get your new site some extra attention and promotion.
 Whatever your marketing plan includes, make sure it celebrates your new site too.

 Don’t Forget the Maintenance

 While some hosts might do all the maintenance for you, not all do.
-Websites are not fire and forget, they do need care.
+Websites are not fire-and-forget, they do need care.
 You want to keep your site safe and secure, regular maintenance is part of that.
 Just like your vehicle, houseplants, and everything else, regular maintenance now can save you big time in the long run.